 The first thing to do to practice Forex with virtual funds is to activate a demo account.
 Here are the steps to follow to open an account and activate the demo:

-1. Select the broker you wish to trade with (go to the list of trading platforms)
+1. Select the broker you wish to trade with (go to the list of trading platforms on the top of this page or use this one)

 2. Complete the registration form